-TREK, a central component of Centenary's curriculum, combines the best traditions of the liberal arts with five components of real world knowledge and skills required of leaders in the 21st century.
-TREK begins with the first-year courses CREDO and CHALLENGE, designed to prepare students to succeed both academically and professionally.
+Trek, a central component of Centenary's curriculum, combines the best traditions of the liberal arts with five components of real world knowledge and skills required of leaders in the 21st century.
+Trek begins with the first-year courses Credo (first semester) and Challenge (second semester), designed to prepare students to succeed both academically and professionally.

 Trek: First-Year Courses